 THE GHEENS FOUNDATION

 The vision of the Gheens Foundation is to represent Edwin and Mary Jo Gheens in a manner that brings credit to their legacy.
-We will be mindful of the responsibilities to our communities as the area’s second largest independent foundation.
-We will be distinguished by addressing the ongoing needs of the Metropolitan Louisville, Kentucky area and Lafourche and Terrebonne Parishes in Louisiana while pro-actively seeking new and creative ways to have profound, long-term impact on a few selected projects in chosen fields of focus.
+We will be mindful of the responsibilities to our communities as one of the area’s largest independent foundations.
+We will be distinguished by addressing the ongoing needs while seeking ways to have profound, long-term impact.
 This will be done while managing the foundation’s assets in a manner to assure long term viability.

 Grant-making will be made through understanding the present and future needs of our communities.
 Generally accepted sound investment management principles will be followed in the investment of Foundation assets to meet grant-making objectives while preserving and building assets for the long term.
 The Foundation will exercise a leadership role by encouraging and engaging in collaboration with other foundations and charitable organizations.